-By law, you have the right to access your personal health information (PHI).
-For more information regarding access to PHI, visit our website at www.optimahealth.com/federal.
+By law, you have the right to access your protected health information (PHI).
+For more information regarding access to PHI, visit our website at www.optimahealth.com/federal to obtain our Notice of Privacy Practices.
 You can also contact us to request that we mail a copy of the Notice.